UHDanke/gd_docs/triggers/audio.md

 $Multiplier = \sqrt[12]{2^{Pitch}}$

 Speed uses the same formula and value scaling as Pitch in order to make pitch corrections easier.
 Pitch of speeded audio can be corrected by giving Pitch the opposite value of Speed.

+The audio engine runs separately from the main game loop and is not affected by Timewarp triggers.

 <br>